minerva-university/cs162-flash-news/backend/README.md

 # Getting Started

 This backend powers the Flash News application, providing RESTful APIs for user authentication, post management, collections, comments, and other core functionalities.
-It is built using Flask and integrates a lightweight SQLite database for data persistence.
+It is built using Flask and it integrates a lightweight SQLite database for development and Postgres for deployment.

-@TODO: Change if changing db for deployment.

 ## Local Setup